California Residence for Tuition Purposes

 Residence Determination Dates

-Column one spells out the term, column two the determination date.
+Column one spells out the term, column two through four residence determination dates.

 NOTE: Students who have not been classified as of the registration fee deadline are liable for payment of their total assessed registration fees.